-Financial Accounting Standards Board, or FASB, Accounting Standards Update, or ASU, 2016-02 "Leases (Topic 842)," or ASU 2016-02 - In February 2016, the FASB issued ASU 2016-02, which requires lessees to recognize a lease liability on a discounted basis and the right of use of a specified asset at the commencement date for all leases.
+FASB ASU, 2016-02 "Leases (Topic 842)," or ASU 2016-02 - In February 2016, the FASB issued ASU 2016-02, which requires lessees to recognize a lease liability on a discounted basis and the right of use of a specified asset at the commencement date for all leases.
 This ASU is effective for interim and annual reporting periods beginning after December 15, 2018, with the option to early adopt for financial statements that have not been issued.
 We are currently evaluating the potential impact this standard will have on our condensed consolidated financial statements and related disclosures.